 Give yourself the greatest flexibility in meal preparation, and the greatest comfort once the sun goes down.
 Don't forget flashlights (one for each person in your family), batteries and a manual can opener.

 Even a gas or oil furnace needs electricity to operate, so if you have a fireplace or wood stove as an alternative heat source be sure you have enough wood.
 A portable electric generator can be a valuable backup source of power to operate your furnace and appliances.
 Just be sure you have it installed by a licensced electrician.
 If you have no alternative heat, find out where an emergency shelter will be, if it is needed.
-Call your local fire or police department or local Red Cross chapter.
+Call 2-1-1, click www.211ct.org or contact your local Red Cross chapter.
 In frigid weather, if your power is likely to be out for more than a few days, you may want to call your plumber and ask about draining your home's water pipes so they don't freeze and burst.

 Voltage irregularities can occur for any number of reasons during or after a storm, especially if there has been damage on or near your home.
 The safest thing to do is to unplug any sensitive electrical devices (e.g., TV, DVD Player, stereo, microwave, computer, iPod, answering machine, garage door opener).
 Planning ahead, you may wish to consider surge suppressors.
 They can be purchased either for individual pieces of equipment, or for your entire house.